MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be done using any language, even a made-up one!
+Programming is often used to create computer viruses and malware, which can be used to cause mischief or even cause serious harm.